-To achieve our vision of forOlympia while accommodating our share of the region's population, we need to plan for quantity - the new people - at the same time as we pursue quality.
+To achieve our vision of Olympia while accommodating our share of the region's population, we need to plan for quantity at the same time as we pursue quality.
 Such a community is one in which pattern and mix of land uses supports healthy lifestyles, such as walking or rolling to nearby services instead of driving.

 We need to consider recognize the implications of climate change, and how we can take action to minimize our community's contribution.
 We must be prepared to adapt our built environment as resources change, while preserving key elements of Olympia's architectural and cultural heritage.
-At the same time, wWe need to consider the character of Olympians today, and those of the future.
+At the same time, www need to consider the character of Olympians today, and those of the future.
 The needs and interests of a more diverse, more urban, and generally older population will differ from those of today.

 Olympia was once a port-oriented community with a central business district and compact single-family neighborhoods.
-Now, its land-use pattern is more suburban, with commercial development taking place outside of downtown7 and lower-density neighborhoods with fewer street connections.
-Poor street connections has created an auto-oriented development pattern that will be necessary to change if we are going to achieve the vision of a more vibrant, sustainable city.

--Over the next 20 years, as Olympia becomes a more urban place, the pattern of land use and design of urban areas will change as we accommodate an expanding population.
-We will also strive to while retain ing-our community's character and heritage.
+Now, its land-use pattern is more suburban, with commercial development taking place outside of downtown, and lower-urban density neighborhoods with fewer street connections.
+Over the next 20 years, as Olympia becomes a more urban place, the pattern of land use and design of urban areas will change as we accommodate an expanding population while retaining our community's character and heritage.